-This is a prediction of the long-term growth potential of the suburb when compared to the forecast long-term performance potential of other suburbs in the same area covered by this report and for the type of dwelling specified.
+This is a prediction of the long-term growth potential of the suburb when compared to the forecast long-term performance potential of other suburbs in the same capital city or region over the same time and for the type of dwelling specified.
+The comparison area for your suburb will be the entire capital city if your suburb is in a capital city, or the region if it is located outside a capital city.

-The prediction identifies whether the suburb has the potential to become a growth leader, an average performer or a growth lagger during a typical buy and hold time window of ten years into the future when compared to the average forecast long-term performance potential of all suburbs in the area covered by the report.
+The prediction identifies whether the suburb has the potential to become a growth leader, an average performer or a growth lagger during a typical buy and hold time window of ten years into the future when compared to the average forecast long-term performance potential of all suburbs in the comparison area.